What every best Smoke Detectors has:

-Amazon.com user reviews are a good place to gain insight on problems that annoy owners but that don't show up in expert tests.
-Lots of smoke detectors get ample feedback, in some cases hundreds or even more than 1,000 reviews.
+Amazon user reviews are a good place to gain insight on problems that annoy owners but that don't show up in expert tests.
+Lots of smoke detectors get ample feedback, in some cases hundreds or even thousands of reviews.

-Most smoke alarms sold at Lowes.com have accumulated just a handful of reviews, but some have earned much more feedback making the site another worthwhile destination for owner opinions.
+While there are fewer models listed her than at either Home Depot and, especially, Amazon, most smoke alarms sold at Lowe's have accumulated at least a handful of reviews, and some have earned much more feedback making the site another worthwhile destination for owner opinions.
 Owners provide an overall rating, a brief summary review, and state whether or not they would recommend the smoke detector.